boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD7

 Description:
-: Observed  4-byte Experiments IDs (ExIDs) in a shared TCP option (Kind=253 or 254)  in a Flow.
+: Any observed  4-byte Experiments IDs (ExIDs) in a shared TCP option (Kind=253 or 254)  in a Flow.
 The information is encoded in a set of 32-bit fields.
 Each 32-bit field carries an observed 4-byte ExID in a shared option.